How to judge the quality of your our fireplace accessories?

 What style of fireback suits my fireplace?

 The choice of a certain fireback can reflect a personal statement or can complement the period or style that dominates a house.
-On the website you can find, under the heading “Style,” firebacks that correspond to different style periods.
+Our website has an extensive description on firebacks and other fireplace accessories that correspond to different style periods: Styles and fireplace accessories.
 A fireback consistent with the fireplace and the fireplace’s surroundings is preferable.
 Also, the combination of a fireback with firedogs and grate deserves attention.
 A beautiful fireback and a pair of lovely firedogs can form an unattractive ensemble.
 Or, mismatched, andirons may distract the attention of a magnificent fireback.
 However, sometimes, two seemingly dull items, together may work very well with a fireplace and its surroundings.

 How to install a fireback?